-Equivalent solutions already exist today in OIDC extensions on self-issuance, identity assurance, and claims aggregation.
-Alternatives that aim at a broader interpretation of authentication and identity, can be found in OAuth 2.1 with UMA, or GNAP.
-In either case, future research is needed to achieve less trivial use cases; in particular into uniform query (meta-)languages.
+Furthermore, without a thorough analysis of (digital) identity, the regulations and their architecture have restricted themselves to a narrow intuition of what credential exchange can look like -- thereby missing the opportunity to construct a truly uniform model of authentication on the Web.
+Alternatives, that aim at a broader interpretation of authentication and identity, include the combination of OAuth 2.1 with UMA, and GNAP.
+In either case, future research -- in particular into uniform query (meta-)languages -- is needed to achieve less trivial use cases.

-The question we are left with, however, is whether a more capable technical framework would be beneficial at all, given the restrictions imposed by the EUDI regulations themselves.
-The manner in which the regulators have institutionalized EUDI -- and in particular the trusted lists -- risks to create perverse economic and political incentives.
-Rather than building an inclusive decentralized ecosystem of self-sovereign authentication on the Web, this could lead to a re-centralization of digital identity, and to dangerous vulnerabilities for abuse, such as profiling of citizens' behavior.
-In its current state, the EUDI ecosystem therefore has everything to become restriction of people's choice and control, rather than an environment in which they feel in charge over their personal information.
-Authentication then becomes ``an entry ticket to a system in which every transaction is clearly assigned to a person'' {[}\citeproc{ref-schall:eudi}{89}{]}.
+However, even a more capable technical framework cannot surpass the restrictions imposed by the EUDI regulations themselves.
+The manner in which the regulators have institutionalized EUDI -- in particular through the use of trusted lists -- risks to create perverse economic and political incentives.
+Rather than building an inclusive decentralized ecosystem of self-sovereign authentication on the Web, these incentives can lead to a recentralization of digital identity, and to dangerous vulnerabilities for abuse (e.g., profiling of citizens' behavior).
+In its current state, the EUDI ecosystem therefore risks to become a restriction of people's choice and control, rather than an environment in which they feel in charge of their personal information.
+Instead, authentication then becomes ``an entry ticket to a system in which every transaction is clearly assigned to a person'' {[}\citeproc{ref-schall:eudi}{94}{]}.